This post may contain affiliate links. Read my full disclosure policy.

-One of our favorite dishes while in San Fransisco was this Fiery Burmese Chicken at a restaurant called Burma Superstar.
+One of our favorite dishes while in San Fransisco was this flavorful Burmese Chicken at a restaurant called Burma Superstar.
 Since that discovery, I committed the flavors to memory and came home and recreated it for Brian.
-He loooooooooved it.
+He loooooooooved it!
+I loved it!

-There are two ingredients that really set this dish apart, but first I want to say, it doesn’t have to be overly spicy.
+There are two ingredients that really set this dish apart, but first, I want to stress, it doesn’t have to be overly spicy.
+Also, you can make this with tofu, if you are vegan.

 What makes this Burmese Stir Fry a little different and unique is the addition of Chinese Five Spice and Thai Basil.
 These are a must in my opinion, but I’ll show how to improvise a bit.
 One of the things I buy at our local farmers’ market each summer is Thai Basil– that way I always have it on hand growing in a pot, saving me the trouble of making a trip to the Asian market.